 - Principal Investigator:

-Users and non-users shared many characteristics, including having comparable health goals and feeling similarly activated, confident, and comfortable with their ability to manage their own health.
-Users, however were more likely than non-users to have: expressed a health goal of ensuring they got needed tests; used the Internet for health information; more interest in using the Internet to make sure their information was correct, look at lab and test results, see clinician’s instructions, and email their clinicians; and less concern about the cost of using technology.
+Impact and Findings: IPHR users and non-users shared many characteristics, including having comparable health goals and feeling similarly activated, confident, and comfortable with their ability to manage their own health.
+However, users were more likely than non-users to have: 1) expressed a health goal of ensuring they got needed tests; 2) used the Internet for health information; 3) more interest in using the Internet to make sure their information was correct, look at lab and test results, see clinician’s instructions, and email their clinicians; and 4) less concern about the cost of using technology.

-The use of the IPHR appeared to achieve the goal of improving preventive care.
-Users had an increase in the delivery of preventive services compared to non-users, and had a greater increase in those who were up-to-date with all preventive services at 1-month, 3-months, and 6-months of the study.
-Four individual services had greater increases for IPHR-users than non-users: cervical cancer screening, prostate cancer screening, cholesterol screening, and diabetes screening.
-Practices reported that the IPHR increased patient engagement in care, changed staff roles, reduced practice workload, improved EHR documentation, and improved the delivery of preventive care.
+Users had an increase in the delivery of preventive services compared to non-users, and had a greater increase in those who were up-to-date with all preventive services at 1 month, 3 months, and 6 months of the study.
+Four individual services—cervical cancer screening, prostate cancer screening, cholesterol screening, and diabetes screening—had greater increases for IPHR-users than non-users.
+Practices reported that the IPHR increased patient engagement in care, changed staff roles, reduced practice workload, improved EMR documentation, and improved the delivery of preventive care.